Concursive/concoursesuitecrm-community/src/languages/readme.txt

 ----------------------------------------------------------------------------

 Care must be taken when working with these application files directly.
-The Centric CRM application will be reading them and expecting certain mandatory programming code to be intact.
+The Concourse Suite Community Edition application will be reading them and expecting certain mandatory programming code to be intact.

 When editing these files, color-syntax is useful, so you might use an